-The Experiential Learning Design Accelerator (The Accelerator) builds on the vision of 100% Engagement by directly supporting faculty with dedicated time, incentives, and community to (re)design courses that integrate community engaged experiential learning for undergraduate students.
+The Experiential Learning Design Accelerator builds on the vision of 100% Engagement by directly supporting faculty to design undergraduate courses that integrate community engaged experiential learning.
+Faculty who are selected to the Accelerator Fellowship join a multi-disciplinary community of practice and receive wrap-around support for project scoping and curriculum co-design with community partners.

-The Accelerator is a week-long summer Intensive that launches a one-year Fellowship to provide:
+The Accelerator Intensive is a week-long summer training that launches a one-year Fellowship to provide:

 More Information (click to expand)

-The Experiential Learning Design Accelerator Fellowship (The Accelerator) provides dedicated time, financial incentives, direct support, and mentorship to faculty who wish to design new and existing undergraduate courses to integrate community engaged experiential learning.
-Accelerator Fellows and participating community partners receive financial support to complete this work.
+The Experiential Learning Design Accelerator Fellowship (The Accelerator) provides dedicated time, direct support, and mentorship to faculty who wish to design new and existing undergraduate courses to integrate community engaged experiential learning.
+Accelerator Fellows and participating community partners whose work intersects with the Borderlands will receive financial support to complete this work.

 In addition to a short application, prospective candidates are asked to create a short (3-min) video pitch responding to the following questions: